andreped/super-ml-pets/README.md

 </div>

-NOTE: Framework supports Python `3.7-3.11` and works cross-platform (Ubuntu, Windows, macOS).
-Can also be used with the [web app](https://teamwood.itch.io/super-auto-pets).
+Framework supports Python `3.7-3.11` and works cross-platform (Ubuntu, Windows, macOS).
+Deployment is also compatible with the [web app](https://teamwood.itch.io/super-auto-pets).

 Training has also been tested with GitHub Codespaces (see [here](https://github.com/features/codespaces) for more information).